-Each district school board must annually report to the parent of each student the progress of the student towards achieving state and district expectations for proficiency in reading, writing, Language Arts, science and mathematics, as required by paragraph (5)(b).
-The District School Board must report to the parent the student's results on each statewide assessment test.
+Each district school board must annually report to the parent of each student the progress of the student towards achieving state and district expectations for proficiency in, Language Arts, science and mathematics.
+The district School Board must report to the parent the student's results on each statewide assessment test.
 The evaluation of each student's progress must be based upon the student's classroom work, observations, tests, district and state assessments and other relevant information.
-Progress reporting must be provided to the parent, in writing, in a format adopted by the District School

-Board.
-Beginning with the 2001-2002 school year-eEach district School Board must annually publish in the local newspaper and report in writing to the State Board of Education, by September 1 of each year, the following information on the prior school year:
+Progress reporting must be provided to the parent, in writing, in a format adopted by the district School Board.
+Each district school board must annually publish in the local newspaper and report in writing to the State Board of Education, by September 1 of each year, the following information on the prior school year:

-- A. The provisions of this section relating to public school student progression and the District School Board's policies and procedures on student retention and promotion must provide: - 1.
-By grade, the number and percentage of all students in Grades 3 through10 performing at Levels 1 and 2 on the reading portion of the FCAT, - 2.
-By grade, the number and percentage of all students retained in Grades 3 through 10, - Information on the total number of students who were promoted for "good cause", by each category of "good cause", as specified in paragraph(6)(b), - Any revisions to the District School Board's policy on student retention and promotion from the prior year. - B. Appropriate procedures should be followed by teachers to continuously and carefully observe and assess each student's performance throughout the school year to determine if expected achievement levels are being met.
-Reading diagnostic assessments MTSS processes should be followed and interventions put in place for are given to students who are not proficient based on district and school assessment data.
+- A. The provisions of this section relating to public school student progression and the district School Board's policies and procedures on student retention and promotion must provide: - 1.
+By grade, the number and percentage of all students in Grades 3 through10 performing at Levels 1 and 2 on the reading portion of the FCAT. - 2.
+By grade, the number and percentage of all students retained in Grades 3 through 10. - 3.
+Information on the total number of students who were promoted for "good cause" by each category of "good cause". - 4.
+Any revisions to the district School Board's policy on student retention and promotion from the prior year. - B. Appropriate procedures should be followed by teachers to continuously and carefully observe and assess each student's performance throughout the school year to determine if expected achievement levels are being met.
+MTSS processes should be followed and interventions put in place for students who are not proficient based on district and school assessment data.
 Under no circumstance should a student's performance be judged solely on the basis of a single test.